 Nursing and allied health students

-Helpful resources when you're planning or going on a rural placement
+Helpful resources when you're going on a rural placement

 Services for Australian Rural and Remote Allied Health (SARRAH) has produced two learning modules that will help you prepare to work in a rural setting: